JDHinds/ECS-1005-Finite-State-Machine/README.md

 # ECS 1005: Finite State Machine Project

 The following was a project completed in Stage 1 of Electrical and Electronic Engineering.
-It contains two verilog files, one module file and a testbench, and a complete write up complete with a gate diagram.
+It contains two verilog files, one module file and a testbench, and a write up complete with a gate diagram.
 Enjoy!

 ## Problem Statement
 The Finite State Machine Project 1 is a four-bit password checker, checking four binary values, applied one at a time to the FSM.
 The FSM must only reset once all four bits have been input, even if the bits are wrong.